1 / 50

 Black Bean Tortilla Pie

-I found this southwestern entree a while ago but decreased the cheese and increased the herbs originally called for.
-It's one of my toddler's favorite meals.
-She always smiles when she sees it on the table. —Wendy Kelly, Petersburg, New York 43 / 50
+I found this entree a while ago and decreased the cheese and increased the herbs called for in the recipe.
+It’s one of my toddler’s favorite meals.
+She always smiles when she sees it on the table. —Wendy Kelly, Petersburg, New York

 Homemade Chicken Potpie